-Does your vehicle have adequate coolant for the summer?
+Does your vehicle have adequate coolant for warm weather?

-Follow these tips for keeping your engine cool for all your summer travels in Regina, Saskatchewan, and beyond!
+Follow these tips for keeping your engine cool for all your summer travels!

 What does coolant or antifreeze do?

 Coolant, also called antifreeze, is the fluid found in your radiator.
 Your coolant contains a chemical (ethylene glycol) that stops water from freezing or boiling in regular and extreme temperatures.
 Coolant also contains rust, corrosion and foaming inhibitors.
 Not only is coolant important in the summer to prevent the water in your radiator from boiling over, coolant also provides lubrication for the moving parts it comes into contact with inside your vehicle.
 It keeps the seals and gaskets supple so they are less likely to harden and leak.
 There are also anti-corrosive properties in the coolant that protect metal pieces in the engine from corroding.

 To check your coolant level, find the coolant reservoir under the hood of your vehicle.
 The reservoir or the cap may be labelled as “Engine Coolant” or have a warning label such as “Never Open Hot”.
 In most cases, you should be able to see if the liquid reaches the full line on the side of the reservoir without opening the cap.